 Introduction

-Simulation-based medical education (SBME) allows learners to gain knowledge of and experience in clinical scenarios, and is an effective pedagogy that complements real patient encounters while minimizing risk to patients.1,2 Although SBME can be an effective learning tool, educators face many challenges in utilizing it to its fullest potential.3 One of the most important factors affecting productive SBME is the quality of the debriefing process.4-6 Debriefing is a process of improving performance through active self-reflection, during which a facilitator guides the learner.7 Debriefing gives the learner time to process the emotions associated with the experience and to evaluate the strengths and weaknesses in their knowledge and skills.
+Simulation-based medical education (SBME) allows learners to gain knowledge of and experience in clinical scenarios.
+It is an effective pedagogy that complements real patient encounters while minimizing risk to patients.1,2 Although SBME can be an effective learning tool, educators face many challenges in utilizing it to its fullest potential.3 One of the most important factors affecting productive SBME is the quality of the debriefing process.4-6 Debriefing is a process of improving performance through active self-reflection, during which a facilitator guides the learner.7 Debriefing gives the learner time to process the emotions associated with the experience and to evaluate the strengths and weaknesses in their knowledge and skills.
 Facilitators can also provide feedback on the observed performance, which is one of the most frequently cited factors of importance for SBME.8

 While SBME has many positive aspects and benefits to its use, it can be a resource-intensive teaching modality.
 In addition to equipment, space, and time, these resources include faculty development for facilitators and debriefers.
 Many facilitators have diverse skills and teaching experiences, resulting in a high rate of variability in debriefing methods and effectiveness.9 Simulation debriefing is a specific skill that focuses on learner reflection and feedback rather than content delivery, and many SBME facilitators need intentional development to change their existing teaching mind-set and approach to integrate best practice-debriefing methods.10

-Medical educators have studied the importance of using a structured debriefing method in order to standardize the debriefing process.11 The PEARLS framework increases the effectiveness of SBME by separating the debriefing into five phases with different areas of focus: setting the scene, reactions, description, analysis, and application/summary phases.12 By standardizing the process through a framework such as PEARLS, maximize learning outcomes can be maximized despite individual facilitators’ styles.
+Medical educators have studied the importance of using a structured debriefing method in order to standardize the debriefing process.11 The PEARLS framework increases the effectiveness of SBME by separating the debriefing into five phases with different areas of focus: setting the scene, reactions, description, analysis, and application/summary phases.12 By standardizing the process through a framework such as PEARLS, we can maximize learning outcomes despite individual facilitators’ styles.
 While debriefing is a robust area of study, there has been little research into the ways a simulation program might determine the extent to which facilitators adhere to a particular adopted framework.
 This study evaluated facilitator adherence to the newly adopted PEARLS debriefing model using a structured rubric developed to identify observed facilitator behaviors.

 Methods